 It’s a great message to your customers and it’s a story we do our best to share as widely as we can.

-We make sure the money goes to marine conservation projects that will make a real impact on the UK’s seas and shores.
+We make sure the money goes to marine conservation projects that will make a real impact.

-We follow best practice guidelines on charity fundraising so that every penny you raise or donate will be used wisely.
+We follow best practice fundraising guidelines so every penny you raise or donate will be used wisely.

 Supporters welcome too

 We are also supported by a range of businesses that provide us with support 'in kind'.

 Our supporters help spread the word about Sea-Changers through their networks or donating time, skills and resources, including: